gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 A software component has multiple versions.
 A version represents some implementation of the component at a particular point in time.

 Some component types mandate a particular versioning scheme.
 For example, Jigsaw modules and OSGi bundle must have a version that conforms to a particular grammar.
 Android applications have an integer version code and a version string.

 * A version has a human consumable version string.
+A version string is not necessarily unique.
 * A version has a Gradle-assigned unique identifier.
 * A version is built from a set of source revisions or branches.
 * A version built by a CI server usually has a unique build number.